Finsler structure of the Apollonian weak metric on the unit disc: Introduction

 \begin{thm} \textnormal{The indicatrix $S_x$ of the Apollonian weak-Finsler structure at the point $x$ in the unit disc $\mathbb D$ is an ellipse with one of its foci at the point $x$ itself, origin as its center, major axis as the line joining origin to the point $x$, eccentricity $|x| $ and other focus at the point $-x$.} \end{thm}

 The various curvatures, for instance, $S$-curvature, flag curvatures of the Apollonian weak-Finsler structure in the unit disc have also been computed explicitly (see Theorems \ref{thm4.1} and \ref{thm4.2}).
-As a consequence we have the following results on the bound of its $S$-curvature and flag curvature: \begin{thm} \textnormal{The $S$-curvature of the Apollonian weak-Finsler structure $\mathcal{F}_A$ in the unit disc $\mathbb{D}$ is bounded below by $\frac{3}{2}$, i.e., $S \geq \frac{3}{2}\mathcal{F}_A$.} \end{thm} \begin{thm} \textnormal{The flag curvature $K$ of the Apollonian weak-Finsler structure $\mathcal{F}_A$ in the unit disc satisfies $\frac{-1}{4}\leq K<2$. } \end{thm}
+As a consequence we have the following results on the bound of its $S$-curvature and flag curvature: \begin{thm} \textnormal{The $S$-curvature of the Apollonian weak-Finsler structure $\mathcal{F}_A$ in the unit disc $\mathbb{D}$ is bounded below by $\frac{3}{2}$, i.e., $S \geq \frac{3}{2}\mathcal{F}_A$.} \end{thm} \begin{thm} \textnormal{The flag curvature $K$ of the Apollonian weak-Finsler structure $\mathcal{F}_A$ in the unit disc satisfies $-\infty < K<-1$.
+In particular, the unit disc equipped with Apollonian weak-Finsler structure is a Hadamard manifold.} \end{thm}

 The paper is organized as follows.
 In Section \ref{sec2}, we discuss the preliminaries required for the paper.
 In Section \ref{sec3}, we explicitly construct the Apollonian weak-Finsler structure on the unit disc and obtain the indicatrix of the Apollonian weak-Finsler structure at any point in the unit disc.
 Further, in Section \ref{sec4}, we investigate the geometry of the Apollonian weak-Finsler structure on the disc $\mathbb{D}$ and compute explicitly the spray coefficients, $S$-curvature, Riemann curvature, Ricci curvature and the flag curvature.
 Finally, in Section \ref{sec5}, we discuss the geometric realization of the Apollonian weak-Finsler structure on unit disc as pull back of a Randers structure in $\mathbb R^3$ on the upper sheet of hyperboloid of two sheets.
 We close the section by finding the Zermelo Navigation data for the Apollonian weak-Finsler structure on the unit disc $\mathbb{D}$.\\